 Improve Jaw Function and Health

 Jaw surgery not only addresses aesthetic concerns, like a protruded or receded chin, but it can also improve oral function, speech, and breathing capabilities.
 Our jaw surgeons are extremely skilled in orthognathic treatments and are proud to be among the oral surgeons Dallas, TX patients trust with this advanced form of care.
-We invite you to schedule a consultation at one of our DFW area practices to learn more about the benefits of jaw surgery, cost, financing options, and more.
+We invite you to schedule a consultation at one of our DFW area practices to learn more about the benefits of jaw surgery, cost, and more.